david-commit/iCare-frontend/README.md

 - Login after signing up
 - Display a list of all patient's appointments
 - Book an appointment with a preferred practitioner
+- Delete a listed appointment
 - Logout of the session <br />

 Finishing up:
-- Ability to edit and delete an appointment
+- Ability to edit an appointment

 Challenges:
 - 405 Error <br />